-The medial collateral ligament (MCL) is located on the inside of the knee.
-Ligaments hold bones together; the MCL connects the top of the shinbone (tibia) to the bottom of the thighbone (femur).
-Ligaments also add stability and strength to a joint.
+The medial collateral ligament (MCL) is located on the inner aspect, or part, of your knee, but it’s outside the joint itself.
+Ligaments hold bones together and add stability and strength to a joint.

-Injury to the MCL is often called an MCL sprain.
+An injury to the MCL is often called an MCL sprain.
 Ligament injuries can either stretch the ligament or tear it.
 MCL injury of the knee is usually caused by a direct blow to the knee.
-This type of injury is common in contact sports, and it is usually the result of a hit to the outer knee that stretches the MCL.
-Sometimes, an MCL tear can cause fractures in the growth plates at the end of the bones in adolescents.
+This type of injury is common in contact sports.

-Grade one is the least severe and means that the ligament has been stretched but not torn.
+- A grade 1 MCL injury is the least severe.
+It means that your ligament has been stretched but not torn.

-Grade two means that the ligament has been partially torn.
-This usually causes some instability in the knee joint.
+- A grade 2 MCL injury means that your ligament has been partially torn.
+This usually causes some instability in your knee joint.

-Grade three is the most severe type of ligament injury and occurs when the ligament has been completely torn.
-Joint instability is common in a grade three MCL injury.
+- A grade 3 MCL injury is the most severe type of ligament injury.
+It occurs when your ligament has been completely torn.
+Joint instability is common in a grade 3 MCL sprain.

 - a popping sound upon injury

-- pain and tenderness along the middle of the knee
+- pain and tenderness along the inner part of your knee

 - swelling of the knee joint

-- a feeling that the knee is going to give out when supporting weight
+- a feeling that your knee is going to give out when you put weight on it

 - locking or catching in the knee joint

-Problems with knee stability typically indicate grade two or grade three injuries.
+Problems with knee stability typically indicate grade 2 or grade 3 injuries.

 Your doctor can often tell if you have an MCL injury by examining your knee.
-During the examination, your doctor will bend your knee and put pressure on the outside of the knee.
-He or she will be able to feel if your inner knee is loose, which indicates an injury to the MCL.
+During the examination, your doctor will bend your knee and put pressure on the outside of it.
+They’ll be able to tell if your inner knee is loose, which would indicate an MCL injury.

-It is important that you relax your leg muscles during the examination so your doctor can test the stability of your ligaments, not the muscles helping to hold the knee in place.
-You may feel some pain and tenderness in the knee during the examination.
+It’s important that you relax your leg muscles during the examination.
+This makes it easier for your doctor to test the stability of your ligaments.
+You may feel some pain and tenderness in your knee during the examination.

 Treatment options vary depending on the severity of the MCL injury.
-Most MCL injuries will heal with rest.
+Most MCL injuries will heal on their own after a few weeks of rest.

-Immediate treatment is necessary to ease pain and help stabilize the knee.
+Immediate treatment is necessary to ease pain and help stabilize your knee.
 Immediate treatment options include:

 - applying ice to reduce swelling

-- elevating the knee above the heart to help with swelling
+- elevating your knee above your heart to help with swelling

-- nonsteroidal anti-inflammatory drugs (NSAID’s) to ease pain and swelling
+- taking nonsteroidal anti-inflammatory drugs (NSAIDs) to ease pain and swelling

-- compression to the knee using an elastic bandage or brace
+- compressing your knee using an elastic bandage or brace

-- rest, often using crutches to keep weight off of the injured knee
+- using crutches to keep weight off of your injured knee

-As you recover from your injury, the goal is to regain strength in the knee and prevent further injury.
+As you recover from your injury, the goal is to regain strength in your knee and prevent further injury.
 Treatments may include:

-- physical therapy to strengthen muscles and improve the knee’s range of motion
+- physical therapy to strengthen muscles and improve your knee’s range of motion

 - wearing a protective knee brace during physical activity